peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Comments

-A comment is any hash character encountered up to the end that line.
+A comment line is a line in which the first non-space character is a hash.
+The whole of that line will be ignored by the builder.

     # I am a comment
     layouts = Builder.from_multiline_string("""
-        my_page             QWidget # ME TOO !
+        my_page             QWidget
+                            # I am a comment also
           layout            hbox

 ## Incomplete or Multiple Hierarchies